The Leadership & Theology Training programme is made up of three key components:

 Overnight accommodation in Milton Keynes may be available for a few students who apply (£20/night) but the costs of staying overnight in a “Travelodge” should also be considered.

-If you’re interested in finding out more about 2017-18 course, please email: firstname.lastname@example.org
+If you’re interested in finding out more about the course, please email: firstname.lastname@example.org

-If you have any questions or you’d like some more information we’d love to hear from you.
-Email email@example.com or phone Kings Church Eastbourne on 01323 521125.
+If you have any questions or you’d like some more information we’d love to hear from you – just email email@example.com and we’ll get back to you as soon as we can.